 Top 8 Tips to Keep Your Single Cat Entertained

-1. Play with Them
+1. Play With Them

-2. Set Up Places to Observe
+2. Set Up Observation Places

-3. Allow them to Hunt
+3. Allow Them to Hunt

 Curiosity is part of being a cat.
 Without the right stimulation, life indoors is going to get boring relatively fast.
-Help encourage your cat’s natural instincts to come out by hiding their favorite treats around the house.
-You could also purchase some puzzle toys that keep cats both physically and mentally sharp.
+Help encourage your cat’s instincts to come out by hiding their favorite treats around the house.
+You could also purchase puzzle toys that keep cats both physically and mentally sharp.

 4. Bring the Outdoors Inside